-Remember that the ASF is made up of over 140 different projects, with many new project submissions (or podlings) coming into the Apache Incubator every year.
+The ASF is made up of over 300 different projects, with many new project submissions (or podlings) coming into the Apache Incubator every year.
 So no matter what kinds of technology or software you use, we most likely have an Apache project that you'll be interested in.

-Using Apache products, asking (and sometimes answering) questions, reporting bugs and making feature requests are critical parts of all Apache project community.
+Using Apache products, asking (and sometimes answering) questions, reporting bugs and making feature requests are critical contributions to the success of the Apache project community.
 User feedback helps drive our projects and the technologies behind them.

 Beyond simple user activities, it's great to see users becoming contributors by helping with the development of Apache projects.
-This can mean getting involved with the discussions on the development mailing lists, answering other users' questions, providing patches for bugfixes or features, and helping to improve the documentation.
+This can mean getting involved with the discussions on the development mailing lists, answering other users' questions, providing patches for bug fixes or features, and helping to improve developer and end-user documentation.

-We love to see contributors showing the commitment that means we can make you a committer and invite you join in to shape the future of a project.
+We love to see contributors showing commitment.
+Projects invite committed participants to become committers and help shape the future of a project.

 Apache is a meritocracy.
-That is, once someone has shown sufficient sustained committment to a project by helping out and contributing work to the project (and the ASF) may be voted in by the project as a committer.
+Once someone has shown sufficient sustained commitment to a project by helping out and contributing work to it (and the ASF), the project may vote to invite that person to become a committer.

-Get involved and contribute via the user and developer mail lists, Wiki and forums (if any), provide patches for documentation, work on the issue tracker or submit code patches.
-Answering other users' questions is a great way to get started, or suggesting patches or improvements to Apache project websites.
+Get involved and contribute via the user and developer email lists, Wiki and forums (if any); extend or improve the documentation; work on bugs listed in the issue tracker or submit code patches.
+Answering other users' questions is a great way to get started, as is suggesting patches or improvements to Apache project websites.

 Note that becoming a committer is not just about submitting some patches; it's also about helping out on the development and user discussion lists, helping with documentation and the issue tracker, and showing long-term interest.

-For more reading on how to get involved and the open source mentality, see:
+For more on how to get involved and the open source mentality, see: